mapbox/asset-tracking/README.md

 ### Mapbox Account

 You need a valid Mapbox token to make requests to Mapbox APIs with a public (`pk`) token scope.
 Sign up for Mapbox [here](https://mapbox.com/signup) and find your access token [here](https://account.mapbox.com/).

+You can use your default token, or create one with only `Public` scopes.

 ## Installation